openstack-archive/dragonflow/doc/source/specs/lbaas2.rst

    +-----------+--------------------------+-----------------------------------+

 Packets with the same 5-tuple will be directed to the same pool member.
-In the case of ICMP, or protocls that do not have port numbers, 3-tuples will be used.
+In the case of ICMP, or protcols that do not have port numbers, 3-tuples will be used.

 HTTP cookie session persistence: